 #3 – Provide immediate value in your post

 When sharing a link, it’s usually a good idea to provide the key value points in the description area of the post.
-In some communities, it’s become standard to copy and paste your entire blog post.
+In some communities, it’s become standard to copy and paste your entire blog post (use this tool to easily and instantly convert your blog posts into Reddit posts).
 But you should at minimum include some type of tl;dr that tells the audience the key takeaways from the content.